-(4) This is a security issued by a foreign company.
+(5) This is a non-income producing security.

 DEFENSIVE 50 EQUITIES TRUST

 INVESTMENT OBJECTIVE.
 The trust seeks to provide total return potential in an environment where the stock market may experience a pullback in prices during the life of the trust.
 Total return may include capital appreciation and dividend income.
 There is no guarantee that the investment objective of the trust will be achieved.